 As humans, we all have a certain eye level that we are accustomed to.
 Adding some variety to the perspectives that you experience on a daily basis could help you discover new subjects and landscape possibilities.
 Sans innovative composition, landscape photography can quickly become stale.

 Play with composition by looking for natural frames: in the form of tree lines, for example, or even human-made objects like a door frame.
+Using leading lines will help add interest to your shot, but also lead the viewer’s eye to the subject in the frame.
+And remember not to forget to have a subject in your image!

 Another perspective to try?
 Lay your camera right on the ground, for a sort of ant-eye’s view that will offer a rarely-seen perspective.